Lucasdsk/Lucasdsk/README.md

 My name is Lucas and I currently reside in Brazil 🇧🇷.
 I have been working as a software developer for 7 years now and specialize in frontend development.
 In addition to frontend development, I also dabble in backend development using Nodejs 🌐.

-As a person, I am very helpful and love to share my knowledge with others.
+Personally, I am very helpful and love to share my knowledge with others.
 I find joy in learning new things and then passing on that knowledge to those around me 📚.
 Whether it's through code reviews or teaching others how to use a new tool, I am always willing to lend a helping hand 🤝.

 ### 💻 Technologies